DFE-Digital/teaching-vacancies/documentation/deployments.md

 The deployments to all environments share the same and simplified workflow.
 The deployment to review app (via Pull Request), staging, production, qa and research go through the CI/CD pipeline.
 To deploy to `Dev` environment, a `git push local_branch_name:dev -f` is required to commence deployment.
 This will trigger the same workflows as used in deploying to other environment.

-Once the PR has been merged to master or a `deploy`tag applied to Review app or `git push` to dev branch:-
+Once the PR has been merged to main or a `deploy`tag applied to Review app or `git push` to dev branch:-

 The GitHub actions workflow [build_and_deploy.yml](../.github/workflows/build_and_deploy.yml) performs these steps:

-- Builds and tags a Docker image from code in the `master` (staging, prod, qa and research environments), `Dev` or `review app` branch
+- Builds and tags a Docker image from code in the `main` (staging, prod, qa and research environments), `Dev` or `review app` branch
 - Tags the Docker image with the commit SHA as the tag
 - Logs in to Github's container registry as the service account `twd-tv-ci`
 - Pushes the image to GitHub packages, after it has been scanned by `Snyk` for vulnerabilities
 - Calls the [deploy_app.yml](../.github/workflows/deploy_app.yml) workflow to use Terraform to update the `web` and `worker` apps to use the new Docker image, and apply any changes to the appropriate environment.
 - Runs a smoke test against the deployed environment
-- If deployment (push) is to the master branch, performs `Post Deployment` step e.g. deploy terraform/monitoring module, which is responsible for deploying Prometheus, influxDB and Grafana.
+- If deployment (push) is to the main branch, performs `Post Deployment` step e.g. deploy terraform/monitoring module, which is responsible for deploying Prometheus, influxDB and Grafana.
 - Sends a Slack notification to the `#twd_tv_dev` channel - success or failure.

 ### Build and deploy to review - GitHub Actions